evert/evert.github.com/_posts/2022/2022-06-20-oauth2-javascript-client.md

 * OAuth2 endpoint discovery via the Server metadata document ([RFC8414][2]).
 * OAuth2 Token Introspection ([RFC7662][3]).

-If your server does support the meta-data, here's how simple the process looks:
+If your server does support the meta-data document, here's how simple the process can be:

 ## client_credentials example